 Degree following a Bachelor's degree which provides intensive study of a particular field, for example, English Literature, History, Physics.
 Master's degrees normally require one or two years of study after an honours bachelor's degree.

 Most universities and colleges have a specific definition for mature students/applicants that includes age, education and life experience.
-In many cases mature applicants are defined as college or university applicants without the required academic qualifications, and meeting the minimum age required by the institution.
+In many cases mature students are defined as college or university applicants without the required academic qualifications, and meeting the minimum age required by the institution.
 It may describe an applicant who has been away from school for a specific period of time.
 Mature applicants may be required to complete admission tests or preparatory courses, and other conditions for admission.
 Each school sets its own policies and procedures - most have a variety of options and pathways for mature applicants.
-They may also be referred to as a non-traditional student, adult learner, adult student, or not-direct-from-high-school student.
+They may also be referred to as a non-traditional student, mature learner, adult learner, adult student, or not-direct-from-high-school student.

 Memorandum of Understanding (MOU)